mend/renovate-ce-ee/docs/gitlab.md

 **`GITLAB_TOKEN`**: A Personal Access Token for the GitLab bot account.

 **`GITHUB_TOKEN`**: A Personal Access Token for any user account on github.com.
-This is used for retrieving changelogs and release notes from repositories hosted on github.com and it does not matter who it belongs to.
+This is used for retrieving changelogs and release notes from repositories hosted on github.com and it does not matter which account it belongs to.
 It needs only read-only access privileges.
-Note: do not configure `GITHUB_TOKEN`.

 ## Getting Started